celerysoft/ImagePager/README.md

  * Load image from Resource, External Storage or the Internet

- * with memory cache and disk cache supported
+ * With memory cache and disk cache supported

 ## Technical Information